si/11ty/posts/aside/2012/chrome-web-lab.md

 [![](images/Chrome-Web-Lab.png "Chrome Web Lab")](http://chromeweblab.com)

-[ChromeÂ Web Lab](http://www.chromeweblab.com/)Â is a wonderful Google experiment produced along with the London Science Museum.
+[Chrome Web Lab](http://www.chromeweblab.com/) is a wonderful Google experiment produced along with the London Science Museum.

 Whilst it's resourceful interface may challenge some older machines, it's a shining example of what can be produced using "standard" Web technologies with real world scenarios.